jseyfried/GBArs/README.md

 	- Disassemble sections of the loaded ROM via command line.
 	- Mimics the standard ARM assembly language, although some parts of the syntax work differently.
 The integrated disassembler also does not support pseudo instructions like `push`/`pop`, to make the code simpler.
 - Optional optimised BIOS routines.
+- It is entirely written in Rust, a safe and awesome language.
 - TODO

 # Build and Run